-If you bleed for a long period after your test, it may indicate a more serious bleeding condition.
-Excessive bleeding should be reported to your doctor
+If you bleed for a long period after your test, it may indicate a more serious condition.
+Excessive bleeding should be reported to your doctor.

-Normal results for this test are 135 to 145 mEq/L(milliequivalents per liter).
-However, different laboratories use different values for “normal.”
-Some labs go as high as 153 mEq/L.
+Normal results for this test are 135 to 145 mEq/L (milliequivalents per liter), according to the Mayo Clinic.
+But different laboratories use different values for “normal.”

-Blood sodium levels lower than 135 mEq/L are called hyponatremia.
+A blood sodium level lower than 135 mEq/L is called hyponatremia.
 Symptoms of hyponatremia include:

 - nausea and vomiting